Table of Contents[Hide][Show]

 If you want equipment that will be much more effective at improving the air quality in your home, a whole-house air cleaner that’s permanently installed into the return duct will filter out dust, mold and virus-size particles.
 At the least, upgrade your HVAC systems filters to those with a MERV score of 11 or higher.
 Portable air filtration devices can also help to manage air quality room by room.
 Whether you choose a mechanical, electronic or hybrid model, remember that the best and most effective single-room air filters carry both the UL seal and FDA Class II medical device approval.

 If you’re worried these New Year’s Resolutions for your home might not last to the end of the month, don’t set yourself up for failure.
-Plan your improvements in small stages, especially if you’re doing them yourself.
+Plan your improvements in small home projects, especially if you’re doing them yourself.
 By breaking bigger jobs down into smaller parts, you’ll feel a sense of accomplishment along the way and avoid becoming overwhelmed if your enthusiasm at the start of a job gets the best of you!